BrynnZhang/Python_template_IDS706/README.md

 # Python_template_IDS706

 This repository provides a clean, modular Python project template tailored for IDS 706: Data Engineering Systems.
-It, using cloud VScode extension, includes the necessary structure, tools, and automation to get you started with writing production-level Python code.
+It, using cloud-based VScode extension, includes the necessary structure, tools, and automation to get you started with writing production-level Python code.

 ## Project Overview
 This template helps students and developers: